pmongeon/qsslab/content/project/social-justice-in-the-scholarly-discourse/index.md

   preview_only: false
 ---

+## Main goal
-This project will identify scholalry work that mentions social justice issues and identify trends in the prevalence of these mentions in the literature.
+This project will identify scholarly work that mentions social justice issues and identify trends in the prevalence of these mentions in the literature.

+## Research questions
 Some of the questions will be:
 - What is the prevalence of social justice related terms in the global academic production over the last 30 years?
 - How do these trends vary depending on the specific social justice issues discussed?
 - How do these trends vary by research field?
 - How do these trends vary by country?

+The site is currently under construction.
+Check again later or [get in touch](https://qsslab.ca/#contact) for more details.